 Customers in England and Wales are served by 10 large licensed water and wastewater companies and smaller companies providing water-only services.
-Our regulated entity, United Utilities Water Limited, is the second largest, based on the size of our Regulatory Capital Value (RCV), which represents the value of accumulated investment in the company's asset base.
-We serve more than seven million people, with more than three million household customers making up around two-thirds of our revenue, and over 200,000 businesses.
+United Utilities Water Limited, is the second largest, based on the size of our Regulatory Capital Value (RCV), which represents the value of accumulated investment in the company's asset base.
+We serve over seven million people, with over three million household customers making up around two-thirds of our revenue, and over 200,000 businesses.
 As a monopoly provider of essential services, we are regulated by various bodies as set out below.